 ‘Salop For All’ is an inclusion group made up from fans, key staff from both the Club and Shrewsbury Town in the Community, Working together to improve and showcase the match day experience for all.
 Our members are Mike Davis and Roger Groves both Supporter Liaison Officers from the Supporters Parliament, Our Disability Liaison Officer; Rich Pulford, ‘Proud Salopian’; Andy Garden, Female Fan Rep; Helen Hall, Brian Caldwell; CEO of STFC, Disability Officer from STiTC; Mark Bull, Lawrence Elerby; Matchday Safety Officer and Jayne Pullinger; Safeguarding at STFC, supported by our Media Team.

 "This group signifies Shrewsbury's enthusiasm for Inclusion.
 This is a forum in which the Club, Community and Fans get together to make positive change, all listening to each other and working together to improve and promote the matchday experience.
-I am optimistic that this launch will encourage fans from ethnic minority background to join us at 'Salop4All.' "
+We are optimistic that this launch will encourage fans from ethnic minority background to join us at 'Salop4All.'

 Co-Chair STFC Supporters Parliament.
 Involved with Club since 2003, Roger regularly writes for the programme and is an active member of the ‘Super Blues Committee’ Joint winner of the EFL Supporter of the Year award 2019.
 Club’s Supporter Liaison Officer since July 2019 and led the installation of Safe Standing project in 2018.